tripodsan/seek-bzip/README.md

 has been designed to be compatible with the C implementation `seek-bzip2` available from https://bitbucket.org/james_taylor/seek-bzip2.
 That codebase contains a `bzip-table` tool which will generate bzip2 block start indices.
+There is also a pure-JavaScript `seek-bzip-table` tool in this package's `bin` directory.

 ## Documentation